reskillamericans/website/content/faq/index.md

 ### Are there any software/hardware recommendations?

 You can use any computer or laptop /desktop, Mac or Windows.
+A Windows or Macintosh laptop where you can install VS-Code will provide the best experience.
-In terms of RAM, we recommend the following for each track:
+In terms of RAM, we recommend at least 4GB.

-For full stack web development: Min.
-4GB RAM

-For product design UX/UI:  Min.
-4GB
+All the software used will be free - either online or installed on your computer.
+It is possible to do every part of this program using all online resources, so you just need a computer with a web browser.

 ## Support & Community